DevOpsGp4/DevOps4/use-cases/use-case(N).md

-# USE CASE: Population based report.
+# USE CASE: Population based report 2.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-To produce a Report based on user input to get the population of the *cities, countries, continents, regions, districts, capital cities* in descending order.
+To produce a Report based on user input to get the population of the *cities, countries, continents, regions, districts, capital cities* in descending order with different filters.

 ### Scope